albanese41/Cornell-SQL-Example-1/README.md

-# Cornell-SQl-Examples
+# Cornell-SQL-Examples

-Here are several of the SQl Queries I created completing the Data Science SQL and Tableau Certificate through Cornell University.
+Here are several of the SQL Queries I created completing the Data Science SQL and Tableau Certificate through Cornell University in August of 2022.

 SELECT A.first_name, A.last_name, B.race_name, C.race_position
 FROM Runners AS A